primer/react/migrating.md

 | :--- | :------- | :--------- |
 | `flexAuto` | (boolean) | No longer supported |

+## Codemods
+[Codemods](https://www.sitepoint.com/getting-started-with-codemods/) are scripted transformations that you can run on your code to relieve you of most of the grunt work involved in upgrading from one major version to the next.
+The codemod instructions for each major release assume that your code has already been upgraded to the **previous major release**.
+If this is not the case, you should run the codemods for all previous major versions first.

+Beware that codemods are not 100% fool-proof and may break your code, especially if you do unexpected things like alias Primer exports in strange ways (`import {Box as box}...`), or use component identifiers from other modules that conflict with Primer's.
+Before running a codemod, please either back up your work or commit it, then carefully inspect the diff.

 [color gradations]: https://styleguide.github.com/primer/support/color-system/#color-variables
 [default theme]: src/theme.js